varun19299/EE2016-Processor-8-bit/README.md

 ### The Instruction set of the RISC processor:

-_Note: rs1, rs2, ws1 refer to register values.
-We have defaulted all of them to zero initially._
+_Note: Ra, Rb, Rd refer to register values.
+We have set all of them to zero initially._

 #### A. Immediate Access Instructions (branch is written seperately below)
 1. Load Word:  (OP 1011)